ircv3/ircv3.github.io/charter.md

  * Approval from the existing board
  * Adherence to the [code of conduct](/conduct.html)

-Candidates must meet one of the following criteria:
+In general, candidates who meet any of the following criteria will be given more consideration

  * Developers of widely used IRC software
- * Administrators of IRC networks with at least 1,000 active peak users
+ * Administrators of widely used IRC networks
  * People who have otherwise contributed materially to the specifications

 We're seeking representation from as many members of the IRC community as possible.
 If you or your project would be a good candidate for representation, please contact the board.
 The current members of the board are: